Conditions of Computer Use - 2022/23

 h) Schools/Departments must also ensure that any University licensed software is returned by leaving members of staff or students and any copies are removed from computers within their care, prior to leaving the University.

 i) Staff must ensure that only UEA approved software is used to process personal data.
-Exceptions must be approved by the Director of ITCS.
+Exceptions must be approved by the Director of Digital and Data.

 3.9 Computer security